mihem/pns_atlas/readme.md

 renv::restore()
 ```

-If you have trouble with restoring the environment via *renv*, or want to also use the same operating system,
+If you have trouble restoring the environment via *renv*, or if you want to be on the safe side regarding reproducibility,
 you can also use the *Docker* image.

 ```bash